 - Lastly, set a time range to “All time“, check the “Cookies and other site data” option, and click “Clear data”

 - Firstly, open your FTP Client (FileZilla is a great and free one).

-- Enter the web host’s name, your username/password, and port you will access FTP client from. *If you don’t know all that information you can ask your host provider.
+- Enter the web host’s name, your username/password, and the port from which you will access the FTP client. *If you don’t know all that information you can ask your hosting provider.

-- While inside, rename the “Plugins” folder to something like “Plugins Backup”.
+- Locate the “Plugins” folder and rename it to something like “Plugins Backup”.